cloudstateio/cloudstate/README.md

 *   **Leader Election, and other distributed systems protocols for coordination**
     *   Trivial to implement with Akka Cluster/Distributed Data, while always coordinating over a distributed storage (such as DynamoDB in the case of Lambda) is too costly, slow, and can become a single point of failure.

-The goal of CloudState is giving a way to implement these use-cases in a scalable and available way, working in concert with the application itself, while providing end-to-end correctness, consistency, and safety.
+The goal of CloudState is to provide a way for implementing these use-cases in a scalable and available way, working in concert with the application itself, all the while providing end-to-end correctness, consistency, and safety.

 ---
 ## Design and architecture